ahadx28/Experimental-Study-with-TimeGAN-on-Real-Time-Series/README.md

 11. Generate and save the synthetic data using the command 'python src/generate_and_save.py'
 12. Evaluate the synthetic data by using the command 'python src/evaluate_synth_fixed.py'
 13. Run jupyter notebooks for analysis
+Note: Change the directory to your working directory in each jupyter notebook.